bekbeis/bekbeis/README.md

-### Hi there 👋
+### Yo 👋

 My name is Bekzat.
-I am a senior CS student from 🇰🇿 passionate about different technologies and Web Development in particular.
+I am a senior CS student from 🇰🇿 passionate about programming and all kinds of technologies.

-Feel free to contact me via <a href="https://t.me/beph64">telegram</a> for any kind of discussion.
+Feel free to contact me via <a href="https://t.me/beph64">telegram</a> to discuss any topics.

-And don't forget that science can amuse and fascinate us all, but it is engineering that changes the world!

 <!--